Mach-O

 Note

-The Mach-O format defines the notion of FAT binaries which can embed different architectures into a single file. always returns a with the assumption that a non-fat Mach-O can be represented as a with one architecture.
+The Mach-O format defines FAT binaries, which can embed different architectures into a single file. always returns a , assuming that a non-FAT Mach-O can be represented as a containing a single architecture.

 import lief